Getting life insurance with epilepsy

 4. Schedule a medical exam.
 If you have epilepsy, you’ll likely need to take the medical exam that’s a standard part of the life insurance application process.

 5. Wait while your application goes through underwriting.
-During underwriting, the life insurance company may have follow-up questions, or may request medical records from your doctors.
+During underwriting — the process during which the insurer reviews your application to determine how much you’ll pay for your coverage — the life insurance company may have follow-up questions, or may request medical records from your doctors.
 If you have epilepsy, you’ll likely receive a questionnaire to answer more detailed questions about your diagnosis.

 6. Get your offer and sign your policy.
-Once you’ve signed your policy and made your first payment, your life insurance coverage will become active, or in force.
+Once you’ve signed your policy and made your first payment, your life insurance coverage will become active.

 Do you have to disclose your epilepsy diagnosis history when applying for life insurance?